 Burn ban information

 Air quality burn bans are called by Ecology, local clean air agencies, and tribes to protect public health.
 They can limit your use of wood stoves and outdoor burning and typically occur during the winter when wood smoke pollution reaches unhealthy levels.
-We only call air quality burn bans in areas of the state with no local clean air agency.
+We call air quality burn bans only in areas of the state with no local clean air agency.

 Fire safety burn bans are called by the Department of Natural Resources, tribes, and local fire districts when wildfire danger is high.